VsBrainy/VsBrainy/docs/CONTRIBUTING.md

 - Fork the main branch
 - Make your changes
 - Send me a thorough pull request
-- You changes will get reviewed and either approved or denied.
+- Your changes will get reviewed and either approved or denied.